Vyral/base-template/_posts/2020-01-14-an-agents-experience-with-transitioning-to-our-team.md

 {% include youtube.html %}

-*Today I sat down for a chat with Nate Araskog, an agent here at the Wolek Group.
+*Today I sat down for a chat with Nate Araskog, an agent here at The Wolek Group.
 He’s here to share his experiences as an agent on our team.*

-Before coming to the Wolek Group, Nate Araskog had obtained his real estate license and worked with Daniel Sprik, a Realtor and good friend of his who had encouraged him to get into the industry in the first place.&nbsp;
+Before coming to The Wolek Group, Nate Araskog had obtained his real estate license and worked with Daniel Sprik, a Realtor and good friend of his who had encouraged him to get into the industry in the first place.&nbsp;

 I helped him to sell a couple of his properties before, so one day Nate and I met for coffee.
 It was supposed to have been a short introduction, but it ended up becoming a two-and-half-hour meeting.
 During that conversation, Nate saw my experience and the opportunities that lay in the foundation of my team’s structure and he decided he wanted to be a part of it.